J-Wengler/NLP_Paper/manuscript.md

 ### Model Evaluation

-We tested each combination of phenotype query, keyword-extraction technique, *n* number of keywords, and word-vector generation method.
+We tested each combination of phenotype query, keyword-extraction technique, number of keywords, and word-vector generation method[TODO: Did I miss anything?].
 For each combination, we completed the following steps.

-1. Randomly selected 1000[TODO] GEO Series identifiers from all those available in STARGEO.[TODO: Were these 1000 articles different for each combination?
+1. Randomly selected 1000 GEO Series identifiers from all those available in STARGEO.[TODO: Were these 1000 articles different for each combination?
 Or did we use the same 1000 each time?]
 2. Added the 265 GEO Series identifiers associated with all of the phenotype queries (Table X).
 [TODO: The previous text said 266, but I'm counting 265 based on the table above.
 Also, did we include all queries in all of the tests?
 Or just the one query that we were focused on at a time?]
 3. Randomly assigned approximately half of the Series as training instances and the remaining half as test instances.
 4. Retrieved the abstract associated with each Series.
 5. Extracted *n* keywords from the abstract using a given keyword-extraction technique.
 6. Loaded the word-vector model and extracted a vector for each training and test instance.
-7. Used the XYZ method [TODO: Please describe in conceptual terms] to estimate the similarity between each test instance and the training instances associated with the given phenotypic category.[TODO: What did we do with the training instances that were not associated with the phenotypic category?]
+7. Used the XYZ method[TODO: Please describe in conceptual terms] to estimate the similarity between each test instance and the training instances associated with the given phenotypic category.[TODO: What did we do with the training instances that were not associated with the phenotypic category?]
-8. Calculate the proportion of the top 1, 10, and 100 test instances that STARGEO had previously identified as being relevant to the phenotypic category.
+8. Calculated the proportion of the top 1, 10, and 100 test instances that STARGEO had previously identified as being relevant to the phenotypic category.

 [TODO: Please move to the Discussion section.]
 The results contained within this paper are from a reduced set of all STARGEO articles (266) plus an additional 1000 randomly queried articles from GEO.
 The purpose for performing the reduced set was the full 41,823 article corpus from STARGEO ran for over one month and we were not able to complete the full testing.
 A reduced corpus of 1000 articles allowed us to compare the various methods head to head without the need for extensively long wait times.
 However the analysis is set up in such a way as to allow the researcher to easily change the amount of articles used in the analysis.

 ### Code availability

-All code that we used to perform this analysis have been deposited in GitHub (https://github.com/J-Wengler/NLP_Paper).
+All code that we used to perform this analysis have been deposited on GitHub (https://github.com/J-Wengler/NLP_Paper).
 To facilitate reproducibility, the analysis is executed within a Docker container[@doi:10.1145/2723872.2723882].
 We used version 3.8.5 of the Python programming language (https://python.org).

 ## Results {.page_break_before}